 Since people don’t want to be mean and deflate your enthusiasm, they are willing to overstate how much they like your idea and how likely they are to use it.
 Because of this, even after running customer interviews, you can hardly feel safe your idea has been validated.

 This is not the case with pre-sales.
 Money in the bank is hard data.

 Of course, having objective proof of the validity of your idea is not only suitable for your level of certainty - it can be beneficial for fundraising, finding co-founders, partners, etc.

-Furthermore, the feedback, if you ask for money, would be more honest.
-If someone declines to pay you, they would be inclined to tell you why and point you in the right direction of improving your idea.
+Furthermore, the feedback would be more honest if you asked for money.
+If someone declines to pay you, they would be inclined to tell you why and point you in the right direction to improve your idea.

 Here are the steps you need to undertake to be ready to pre-sell your SaaS:

 Create Some Visuals and Mockups to Help You Pre-sell